- — Certified Organic, Non-GMO, Kosher, Raw, Vegan

 - — Good source of Iron and Copper

-Culinary Use: Fenugreek is one of the chief ingredients in curry powder.
-Small quantity of sprouted seeds added to vegetables and lentil dishes.
-Sprouted fenugreek seeds are used in salads, paste, dips, fillings, etc.
+Fenugreek is one of the main ingredients in curry powder.
+Additionally, sprouted fenugreek seeds are mainly used in salads, dips, fillings, etc.

 How to Sprout Fenugreek Seeds at Home